-Please refer to the recommendations of the banana FRAC working group: The conclusions and guidelines of the March 2010 meeting of the FRAC Banana Working Group are available on the FRAC Website (http://frac.info/frac/work/work bana.htm).
+Please refer to the recommendations of the banana FRAC working group: The conclusions and guidelines of the March 2010 meeting of the FRAC Banana Working Group are available on the FRAC Website (Banana working group 2012 Meeting Minutes - English).
 The next meeting of the group is planned for 2012.